- Student life

 In September 2007, I became a Senior Lecturer and Reader in 2010.
 I have been a Fellow of the Society of Antiquaries of Scotland since 2009.
 When not teaching, researching or conducting fieldwork I can often be found outside walking in the hills and mountains.

-I would also invite interest from students wishing to undertake research on any aspect of early medieval art, the archaeology of late Iron Age - early medieval high status settlement, the development of kingdoms and the archaeology of Scotland.
+I would invite interest from students wishing to undertake research on any aspect of early medieval art, the archaeology of late Iron Age - early medieval high status settlement, the development of kingdoms and the archaeology of Scotland.

 My main research interests are in the early medieval archaeology of Northern Britain, particularly Scotland.
 I am interested in the art and material culture of this period with a focus on the production and meaning of early medieval sculpture in Northern Europe.
 I am also developing my research into methodologies for landscape archaeology and the development of power centres, kingdoms and the early church in the late Iron Age to early medieval period.